Kagyu: Drikung Kagyu

 One of the most important of the Kagyu sects still remaining today, the Drikung Kagyu (འབྲི་གུང་བཀའ་པརྒྱུད་པ) takes its name from Drigung Monastery founded by Jigten Sumgön, also known as Drikung Kyopa.

 The special Kagyu teachings of the Drikung tradition include the "Single Intention", "The Essence of Mahāyāna Teachings", and the "Fivefold Profound Path of Mahāmudrā".

-Since the 15th century the Drikung Kagyupa received influence from the "northern terma" teachings of the Nyingma tradition.
+From the 15th century, the Drikung Kagyupa received influence from the "northern terma" teachings of the Nyingma tradition.

 Lingre Kagyu

-Lingre Kagyu refers to the lineages founded by Lingrepa Pema Dorje [1128-1188] also known as Nephupa after Nephu monastery (sna phu dgon) he founded near Dorje Drak (rdo rje brag) in Central Tibet (dbus).
-Lingrepa's teachers were Gampopa's disciple Phagmo Drupa Dorje Gyalpo; Rechungpa's disciple Sumpa Repa; and Ra Yeshe Senge, a lineage holder of Ra Lotsawa.
+Lingre Kagyu refers to the lineages founded by Lingre Pema Dorje [1128-1188] also known as Nephupa after Nephu monastery (sna phu dgon) he founded near Dorje Drak (rdo rje brag) in Central Tibet (dbus).
+Lingrepa's teachers were Gampopa's disciple Phagmo Drupa Dorje Gyalpo; Rechungpa's disciple Sumpa Repa; and Ra Yeshe Senge, a lineage holder of Ra Lotsawa Dorje Drag.